mxm32/automl/README.md

 ![flaml](https://user-images.githubusercontent.com/88257891/182977065-5f31cde7-9490-45c3-a9fc-b75a100124cf.png)

 ## FLAML for Classification:
 For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.
-It supports both classifcal machine learning models and deep neural networks.
+It supports both classical machine learning models and deep neural networks.
 [Source](https://github.com/microsoft/FLAML)

 ## Dataset